microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsServicePrincipalIsMemberOf.md

 ```

 ## Description
-the Select-EntraBetaGroupIdsServicePrincipalIsMemberOf cmdlet selects the groups in which a service principal is a member in Azure Active Directory (AD).
+The Select-EntraBetaGroupIdsServicePrincipalIsMemberOf cmdlet selects the groups in which a service principal is a member in Azure Active Directory (AD).

 ## Examples